Stop polluters' emissions.

 A

 Register and create a general account with the Regional Greenhouse Gas Initiative's CO2 Allowance Tracking System (RGGI COATS).
-RGGI is the interstate program that runs the allowance show.
+RGGI is the interstate program that regulates polluters.

 B